What Do Veterinarian Do?

 Job Opportunities for Veterinarians

-In the United States, there were 79,600 jobs for Veterinarian in 2016.
+There were about 79,600 jobs for Veterinarian in 2016 (in the United States).
 New jobs are being produced at a rate of 18.8% which is above the national average.
 The Bureau of Labor Statistics predicts 15,000 new jobs for Veterinarian by 2026.
 The BLS estimates 4,500 yearly job openings in this field.

 The states with the most job growth for Veterinarian are Utah, Nevada, and Wisconsin.
 Watch out if you plan on working in Ohio, Maine, or Maryland.
 These states have the worst job growth for this type of profession.